oracle-quickstart/oci-arch-ci-cd/README.md

 We are done.

-### Step 4: Configure OCI tenancy details on Jenkins UI
+### Step 2: Configure OCI tenancy details on Jenkins UI

 Go to OCI console -> Compute -> Instances.

-You should be able to see the instance `Jenkins-Master-Node`
+You should be able to see the instance `Jenkins-Instance`

 Copy the public-ip of the instance.
-Open a browser and enter <public-ip of the instance>:8080
+Open a browser and enter <public-ip-of-the-instance>:8080

 This should give you a Jenkins UI.
 Login using username as `admin` and password as specified in vars.tf file.